Huegoxaga/notes/javascript/react-native.md

 5. Create new project run: `npx react-native init projectName`.
 6. To start the created project or existing project, cd to iOS folder run: `pod install`
 7. cd to the project folder
    - run: `npx react-native run-ios` (to start iOS Emulator)
    - or, `react-native run-ios --simulator="iPhone 5s"` to run on certain device.
    - run: `xcrun simctl list devices` to check available devices.
 8. To run the project on a real device, run the `.xcodeproj` file or `.xcworkspace` using Xcode to register and run the project using real devices.

-### Running GitHub Projects Repo for the First Time
+### Running iOS Projects Repo for the First Time

 1. run `npm install`

-- For iOS:

 2. run `cd ios && pod install`
 3. Open the project in Xcode, Sign in the Developer Account.
 4. Run in Xcode or run `npx react-native run-ios`.

+### Publish iOS Project

+1. re-enable ATS prior to building your app for production by removing the localhost entry from the NSExceptionDomains dictionary and setting NSAllowsArbitraryLoads to false in your Info.plist file in the ios/ folder.
+2. Configure your app to be built using the Release scheme, go to Product → Scheme → Edit Scheme.
+Select the Run tab in the sidebar, then set the Build Configuration dropdown to Release.
+   - It will also bundle the JavaScript locally, so you can put the app on a device and test whilst not connected to the computer.
+3. You can now build your app for release by tapping ⌘B or selecting Product → Build from the menu bar.
+4. Distribute the app to beta testers and submit the app to the App Store.

 ## Using react native cli on Mac for Android